Numbering Resource Utilization/Forecast Report: Reports

 Following the submission of information from carriers, NRUF reports are compiled and generally are released around the 15th of the month in which reports are due.
-As released by NANPA, the reports for individual NPA exhaust sorted by physical location, area code, and exhaust date; also included is information from previous NRUF reports (for the previous six reports), as well as a change from the previous report in terms of a given NPA's exhaust date.
+As released by NANPA, the reports for individual NPA exhaust are sorted by physical location, area code, and exhaust date; also included is information from previous NRUF reports (for the previous six reports), as well as a change from the previous report in terms of a given NPA's exhaust date.

 A report detailing the remaining lifespan of the NANP is issued as well, which details the methods used to determine the exhaust date, comparison information and how it relates to the actual estimate, and the final estimate of the exhaust for the Numbering Plan.
-When the remaining lifetime is estimated over 30 years, date would be given in the report.
+When the remaining lifetime is estimated to be over 30 years, a date will be given in the report.

 Latest forecasts

-The latest reports available for the NRUF process are available from the NANPA website.
+The latest reports for the NRUF process are available from on the NANPA website.

-As an example, a forecast released in November 2007 for a reporting period ending July 31, 2007 predicted, at the time of the forecast, there were:
+As an example, a forecast released in April 2024 for a reporting period ending March 10, 2024, predicted, at the time of the forecast, there were: